zpainter/iassist/content/about/general-assembly-minutes-1993.md

-Although the table was a square one, there was consensus, partly based on all the papers during the conference, on software and dreams, that we are approaching a \'standardized dream\'.
-Rasmussen proposes that a working group be set up to identify features that should be available in social science codebooks\...the keyword in the new codebook vision is flexibility.
+Although the table was a square one, there was consensus, partly based on all the papers during the conference, on software and dreams, that we are approaching a 'standardized dream'.
+Rasmussen proposes that a working group be set up to identify features that should be available in social science codebooks...the keyword in the new codebook vision is flexibility.

-### 6.3 Round table on \'liberating the data\' - Ernie Boyko
+### 6.3 Round table on 'liberating the data' - Ernie Boyko

 The participants discussed whether or not data are as free as they might be.
 It was decided that the Norwegian policy towards data was the most